jonhaddow/university-learning-platform/README.md

 ### Database

 To set-up the database, go to ```localhost/phpmyadmin``` in a browser.
 Within this interface create a database called "test".
 Then select "Import" and import the ```test.sql``` file in this project's ```databaseBackup/``` directory.
 This should populate your database with the correct tables and some test data.

+### Seeded data

+The database will be seeded with test data.
+To log in as a student, use username "student1", "student2", ... with "password" as the password.
+To log in as a lecturer, use username "lecturer1", "lecturer2", ... with "password" as the password.